Oxford Latin Dictionary: Comparison with other dictionaries

-Although the OLD was intended as a replacement for Lewis and Short's dictionary from 1879, its lack of information about Latin writings from after AD 200 has drawn criticism from its users.
-Lewis and Short's coverage of late and ecclesiastical Latin (if inconsistent), combined with the fact that this dictionary is freely available online, has meant that it has remained in continuous use.
+Although the OLD was intended as a replacement for the Lewis and Short dictionary from 1879, the decision to exclude Latin written after AD 200 has drawn criticism from users.
+Lewis and Short's coverage of late and ecclesiastical Latin (if inconsistent), combined with its free availability online, has kept it in continuous use.

-The Thesaurus Linguae Latinae is far more ambitious than the OLD, but after more than 100 years only two thirds of this comprehensive dictionary has been published.
+The Thesaurus Linguae Latinae has a far more ambitious scope than the OLD, but after more than 100 years, only two-thirds of this comprehensive dictionary has been published.